 Participants filled out surveys about their education, sex and age as well as work schedule and lifestyle factors.
 They also had their blood pressure and cholesterol measured.

 Researchers then evaluated how long the participants slept and their individual internal biological clocks.
 This was used to calculate social jet lag – the number of hours of sleep sacrificed in order to participate in activities out of synch with one’s work schedule.
 Researchers separated the study participants into three groups according to their hours of social jetlag: 2 hours or under, 2–4 hours and 4 or more hours.

 The greater social jetlag workers experienced, the higher their chances of being in danger of heart troubles.
-For every added hour of social jetlag, researchers found a 31 per cent increase risk of being classified as high cardiovascular risk.
+For every added hour of social jetlag, researchers found a 31 percent increase in risk of being classified as high cardiovascular risk.

 “These results add to the growing evidence that circadian misalignment may explain, at least in part, the association found between shift work and detrimental health outcomes,” Dr. Gamboa Madeira said.
 “The findings suggest that staff with atypical work schedules may need closer monitoring for heart health.”